 Residents Maintain Autonomy

-This indicates the percent of patients who needed more assistance with activities of daily living over time.
+This tells you the percentage of residents that needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile